HL7/fhir-subscription-backport-ig/input/pagecontent/notifications.md

 #### Comparison with Payload Types

-`Notified Pull` is an alternative delivery pattern that builds on the [`id-only`](payloads.html#id-only) payload type defined in the [Payloads](payloads.html) page.
-Where the three baseline payload types (`empty`, `id-only`, `full-resource`) differ along *how much resource data is inlined in the notification bundle*, `Notified Pull` adds a second axis: the semantics a subscriber can rely on when interpreting each referenced resource.
+'Notified Pull' is an alternative delivery pattern that builds on the [`id-only`](payloads.html#id-only) payload type defined in the [Payloads](payloads.html) page.
+Where the three baseline payload types (`empty`, `id-only`, `full-resource`) differ along how much resource data is inlined in the notification bundle, Notified Pull adds a second axis: the semantics a subscriber can rely on when interpreting each referenced resource.

 When deciding which combination to support, consider: